MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/custom-fields.md

 The first step is to identify the records that get the custom field.
 You start with a [standard log query](./log-query-overview.md) and then select a record to act as the model that Azure Monitor learns from.
 When you specify that you're going to extract data into a custom field, the **Field Extraction Wizard** is opened where you validate and refine the criteria.

 1. Go to **Logs** and use a [query to retrieve the records](./log-query-overview.md) that get the custom field.
 1. Select a record that Log Analytics will use to act as a model for extracting data to populate the custom field.
-You will identify the data that you want to extract from this record, and Log Analytics will use this information to determine the logic to populate the custom field for all similar records.
+You'll identify the data that you want to extract from this record, and Log Analytics will use this information to determine the logic to populate the custom field for all similar records.
 1. Right-click on the record, and select **Extract fields from**.
 1. The **Field Extraction Wizard** is opened, and the record you selected is displayed in the **Main Example** column.
 The custom field will be defined for those records with the same values in the properties that are selected.
 1. If the selection isn't exactly what you want, select more fields to narrow the criteria.
 In order to change the field values for the criteria, you must cancel and select a different record matching the criteria you want.